 Comfort levels vary from person to person, however a mild analgesic such as acetaminophen is recommended prior to treatment.
 Many describe the sensation as momentary prickling or heat below the skin.

 What can I expect afterward?

 You are able to return to your normal activities right away, and there are no special measures you need to take.
 Your skin may appear a bit flushed immediately after the treatment, but any redness should disappear in a matter of hours.
-Occasionally bruising occurs; this resolves in less than one week.
+Occasionally surface welts and/or bruising occurs; this resolves in 1-2 weeks.